keycloak_wrapper 1.4.6 copy "keycloak_wrapper: ^1.4.6" to clipboard

 • Want to contribute?

 Since I am the only maintainer of this package, frequent bug fixes or updates might not be feasible.
 Therefore, any pull requests are greatly appreciated!
-Please ensure that the PR description clearly outlines both the problem and its proposed solution.
+Please ensure that the PR description clearly outlines both the problem and the proposed solution.
 If applicable, include the relevant issue number in the description.

 Thanks! ❤️